Announcements:

 Environmental Engineering

-Water SupplyPredicting demand for water, impurities of water and their significance, physical, chemical, and bacteriological analysis, waterborne diseases, and standards for potable water.
+Water SupplyPredicting water demand, impurities of water and their significance, physical, chemical, and bacteriological analysis, waterborne diseases, and standards for potable water.

 Intake of WaterWater treatment: principles of coagulation, flocculation, and sedimentation; slow-, rapid-, pressure, filters; chlorination, softening, removal of taste, odour, and salinity.